skybet/skybet.github.io/_posts/2015-12-04-when-hadoop-tools-disagree.md

 ![Graph of 8-year spike](/images/8yearspike.png)

-The above graph from our datawarehouse system was recently tweeted out, and got some amused responses about 2007 wanting its data back.
+The above graph from our data warehouse system was recently tweeted out, and got some amused responses about 2007 wanting its data back.
 But there's actually a good story here, and a chance to look at Hadoop's dirty secrets.

 ![Sawtooth graph](/images/sawtooth.png)